-Ok, here is the little lace scarf I knit out of the red white and blue hand spun skein, shown on the right.
-I used Cats Paw, a Shetland lace pattern, and as you can see I staggered the design so that it was not straight across from each other but rather looks like a cat walked on the scarf :).
-Since I designed where the pattern would go, I include the pattern below.
-It is free to use for your own use.
-Please do not give this pattern out to others, if someone would like this pattern, please direct them to my blog. 🙂 It was a very quick and easy pattern to knit, and makes a great long skinny scarf.
+Ok, here is the Little Lace Cat’s Paw Scarf I knit out of the red white and blue hand spun skein, shown on the right.
+I used Cat’s Paw, a Shetland lace pattern, and as you can see I staggered the design so that it was not straight across from each other but rather looks like a cat walked up the scarf :).
+It is free to use for your own use, please do not give this pattern out to others, if someone would like this pattern, please direct them to my blog. 🙂 It was a very quick and easy pattern to knit, and makes a great long skinny scarf.
+I suggest using a wool or wool blend or other yarn that blocks and holds the block well.
 Enjoy.

 Little Lace Cat’s Paw Scarf

-Cast on 27 using size 10 needle, fingerling or sport weight yarn.
-You should still have 27 stitches after completing each row.
+Cast on 29 stitches using size 10 needle, fingerling or sport weight yarn.
+You will still have 29 stitches after completing each row.

 k2togtbl = knit 2 together through the back loop